-Optimizing operational efficiency is another driver for digital transformation.
-By leveraging technology, financial institutions can automate manual processes, reduce paperwork, and eliminate inefficiencies.
-This not only improves productivity and reduces costs but also allows institutions to allocate resources more effectively, focusing on value-added activities that drive business growth.
+Operational efficiency is another driver for digital transformation.
+By adopting digital technologies, financial institutions can automate manual processes, reduce paperwork, and streamline their operations.
+This not only improves efficiency but also reduces costs and enables employees to focus on more value-added tasks.

 Key Components of Digital Transformation in Financial Services